The Witch of Dongen

 Featuring paintings and drawings from the collections of the Rijksmuseum, the Van Gogh Museum and the Mauritshuis

-The first major exhibition to present ‘the painters of Dongen’ brings together drawings and paintings from the 19th and 17th centuries.
-Together, these tell the fascinating story of one of the earliest Dutch artists' villages.
+In collaboration with the Van Gogh House in Zundert we organize the first major exhibition of ‘the painters of Dongen’ in which drawings and paintings from the 19th century are brought together.
+Together these works tell the fascinating story of one of the earliest Dutch artists’ villages.

 Artists discover Dongen

 In the 19th century, artists such as August Allebé, Jozef Israëls, Max Liebermann, Albert Neuhuys, Suze Robertson and Jan Veth began visiting Dongen in Brabant.
 Amongst the inland dunes, farmlands and dark forests, they discovered traditional farms and their inhabitants.